Proportional Participatory Budgeting with Additive Utilities: The Method of Equal Shares

-In some contexts, the choice of Rule X not to be exhaustive may be desirable, especially if unspent budget can be used in other productive ways (such as in next year's PB election).
+In some contexts, it may actually be a desirable feature of Equal Shares that it is not exhaustive, especially if unspent budget can be used in other productive ways (such as in next year's PB election).
 Arguably, in non-exhaustive examples, no remaining project has sufficient support to justify its expense; on that view, no further projects should be funded.
 In other situations, unspent budget may not be reusable, such as when the budget comes from a grant where unspent money needs to be returned (and the relevant decision makers do not obtain value from the grant-maker's alternative activities), or when the `budget' is time (for example, when we use PB to plan activities for a day-long company retreat).
 In such situation, one might prefer an exhaustive rule.